KonH/DotNetCoreBuildServer/README.md

 - Command output is shown as "message"
 - If "logfile" exists, "message" does not contain actual message, but contains path to log
 - To catch errors in output, use "error_regex"
 - To convert message to short "result", use "result_regex"
+- If application which you call can't write to stdout and support only external log files, you can enable "is_external_log" (optional) and provide log path to app and "log_file".
+When execution is done, log file will be processed as usual

 ```
 {